 Hot chocolate is always a good idea.
 Homemade hot chocolate is even better— it's healthy, rich, and always satisfying.

 These seven recipes offer multiple creative ways for you to add a touch of flair and flavor to your drinking chocolate.
-For each of them, all you need are a few minutes, T.Cacao 100% Organic Cacao Powder, and some extra ingredients.
+For each of them, all you need are a couple minutes, T.Cacao 100% Organic Cacao Powder, and a few extra ingredients.

 Hot Chocolate Base Preparation